igvteam/igv-docs/igv-docs/docs/IGV3.0Preview.md

 For more information on the GenArk resource see `Clawson, H., Lee, B.T., Raney, B.J. et al. GenArk: towards a million UCSC genome browsers.
 Genome Biol 24, 217 (2023).`
 [https://doi.org/10.1186/s13059-023-03057-x](https://doi.org/10.1186/s13059-023-03057-x)

-## Base modifications

-* Base modification options now include the choice of monocolor and two-color schemes for all modifiction types.
-  Previously the two-color scheme was restricted to 5mC modifications.
-  See [Base modifications](/UserGuide/tracks/alignments/base_modifications/) for full details.

-* Colors for each modification, as well as colors to represent the unmodified base in two-color schemes, can now be customized from a new `Base Mods` tab on the Preferences dialog.

-* Base modifications are now shown for expanded insertions.

-## Chimeric reads

-Visualization of chimeric (split) reads have been improved with enhanced display of clipping information, as well as a new split read alignment diagram.
-For details see [Chimeric Reads](/UserGuide/tracks/alignments/chimeric_reads).

-## Autosaved sessions

-IGV sessions can now be automatically saved and restored.
-See [Sessions](/UserGuide/sessions/#session-autosave) for more information.

-## Other improvements and changes

-* Alignment tracks:
-    * Expanded insertions redesigned
-    * New group option: by selected insertion locus
-* New file formats:
-    * GVCF (see [description](https://gatk.broadinstitute.org/hc/en-us/articles/360035531812-GVCF-Genomic-Variant-Call-Format) on the GATK site).
-    * bedMethyl (see [description](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjnurf9zfmCAxU9FFkFHfjeAwsQFnoECA4QAw&url=https%3A%2F%2Fwww.encodeproject.org%2Fdata-standards%2Fwgbs%2F%23%3A~%3Atext%3Dstates%2520at%2520CpG.-%2CDescription%2520of%2520bedMethyl%2520file%2CStart%2520position%2520in%2520chromosome&usg=AOvVaw21Dwl3k4lFCnoVxG8q8Ffg&opi=89978449) on the ENCODE site).

-## Java 17

-IGV now uses Java 17.
-If you download one of the IGV versions that does not include Java, make sure you have Java 17 installed and in your path.